bo-js/Robin2011_RepPackage.jl/README.md

 ### Data Availability

 The data used for this replication is entirely available at the website of the Econometrics Society [here](https://www.econometricsociety.org/publications/econometrica/2011/09/01/dynamics-unemployment-and-wage-distributions/supp/9070_data%20and%20programs_0.zip).
 The author himself has procured the data from the US Bureau of Labor Statistics.

+To replicate Robin (2011) using this Julia package, replicators are required to download the data from the original replication package under the link above.

 ### Computational Requirements
 #### Software Requirements